itom-project/itom/docs/userDoc/source/08_scriptLanguage/getstart-grabber.rst

 Introduction
 *************
-This tutorial gives a short introduction to the use of cameras and other grabbers, which are adressed by :py:class:`~itom.dataIO:Grabber`.
-Other IO Harware not matching the command sets of grabbers may be found in :py:class:`~itom.dataIO:RawIO`  or :py:class:`~itom.dataIO:ADDA`.
+This tutorial gives a short introduction to the use of cameras and other grabbers, which are part of :py:class:`~itom.dataIO`.
+Other IO Harware not matching the command sets of grabbers may be found in :py:class:`~itom.dataIO`, which is the class for RawIO, Grabbers and A/D converters.

 Similar tutorials are available for :ref:`actuators <getStartActuator>` and :ref:`A/D converters <getStartADDA>`.